Quarterly Provider Updates

 By law, anyone can participate in the rulemaking process by commenting in writing on the regulations CMS proposes.
 CMS encourages public input and carefully considers these comments before it develops a final regulation.
 CMS generally receives public comments on its proposed regulations.

 The "comment period" specifies how long CMS will accept public comments.
-Usually, the record – or docket – stays open for comments at least 30 days for Medicaid regulations and 60 days for Medicare regulations, though some comment periods may differ.
+Usually, the record – or docket – stays open for comments at least 60 days for regulations, though some comment periods may differ.
 (Weekends and holidays are counted in determining the closing date of a comment period.)

 To submit an electronic comment on a regulation for which CMS is accepting electronic comments, please visit the eRulemaking Page.